Circuit locality from relativistic locality in scalar field mediated entanglement: Quantum field, quantum controlled sources

 In \ref{sec:two_classical_source}, we identify such a sufficient condition: $\Omega^{rs}(t_1,t_2)$ vanishes whenever the support of the expectation values $\rho_A^r$ and $\rho_B^s$ of the charge densities $\hat \rho_A$ and $\hat \rho_B$ are spacelike separated in all branches.
 This is because the phase $\Omega^{rs}(t_1,t_2)$ may be written as

 By microcausality, $[\hat\phi_I(t,\x),\hat\phi_I(t',\x')]$ is required to vanish whenever $(t,\x)$ and $(t',\x')$ are spacelike separated.
 Therefore, if between $t_1$ and $t_2$, $\rho_A^r$ and $\rho_B^s$ are only non-zero in spacelike separated regions, the whole integral vanishes identically.
-If this is the case in each $rs$ branch, then full the evolution is subsystem local, and can be written as
+If this is the case in each $rs$ branch, then full the evolution can be written in field mediation form as

 The charge density expectation values are defined as

 and similarly for $\rho_B$, where $\sigma_A$ is a real-valued function with compact support, representing the charge distribution of the particle.
 Due to quantum uncertainty, in non-relativistic quantum mechanics, the function $\psi_A^r$ will not have compact support for any finite time, so neither will $\rho_A$.
 However, one can take an approximation where $|\psi_A|^2$ is infinitesimal outside some region, and ignore its contribution.
 At that level of approximation, then, $\rho_A$ will have compact support, and one can talk about spacetime separation.